Virgin Media O2 Logo in white

 Cold temperatures alone rarely affect broadband performance.
 In fact, fibre networks are generally very stable in colder conditions.

 Where snow can cause issues is if it leads to physical damage – for example, fallen trees or ice affecting external infrastructure.
-So while your garden might be frozen solid, your broadband is unlikely to be the thing that gives up first.

 Tips to protect your broadband from the elements